NOW OPEN: 43RD ANNUAL CHORAL COMPOSITION CONTEST

 FIRST PLACE - $1,200 | SECOND PLACE - $700

-Sponsored by the Ithaca College School of Music and Mark Foster Publishing (a division of Hal Leonard), this competition is open to all composers except for Ithaca College faculty, staff, and students and anyone who has been awarded First Place in this Choral Composition Contest within the last five years.
+Presented by the Ithaca College School of Music, Theatre, and Dance in partnership with Mark Foster Publishing (a division of Hal Leonard), this competition is open to all composers except for Ithaca College faculty, staff, and students and anyone who has been awarded First Place in this Choral Composition Contest within the last five years.

 SUBMISSION AND RETURN GUIDELINES